 You can also buy key lime juice in a bottle.
 While I would generally shy away from citrus juice in a bottle (over fresh) this is one scenario where I might go ahead and do it thinking of it more like a flavoring or extract than juice.
 Just so you get some of the real key lime flavor.
 Then use zest from regular limes.

-- Sugar- This is a rich cake, but not an overwhelming sweet cake.
-While it seems like a lot of sugar, this is also a LARGE cake and needs to balance out unsweetened cocoa.
+- Sugar – This is a rich cake, but not an overwhelming sweet cake.

-- Lime Juice- used instead of vanilla to add the punch you are looking for.
+- Lime Juice – used instead of vanilla to add the punch you are looking for.
+Key lime zest and fresh key lime juice would take this cake up a notch too.
+I prefer fresh over the bottled key lime juice.

 This is discussed below, but it is so important that it needs to be discussed twice.
 USE THE PAN SUGGESTED FOR THE RECIPE.

-This recipe calls for 2 stand loaf pans and while the batter will fit into a bundt pan or tube pan, it throws off the baking times.
+This recipe calls for 2 standard loaf pans and while the batter will fit into a bundt pan or tube pan, it throws off the baking times.

 You can, of course, give it a try, but the baking times will be off and please don’t leave a comment saying it failed miserably.
 It wasn’t the recipe, it was the pan.